-When President Marshall visited with Jim and Jeanne O’Dell about the need to sustain Central’s future, they were eager to help.
-She asked the O’Dells to consider endowing Central’s Global Christianity initiatives, which include the collaboration with Myanmar Institute of Theology, a global immersion experience for students, and ongoing instruction of resettled persons from Myanmar.
+When asked about providing a contribution to help sustain Central’s future, Jim and Jeanne O’Dell were eager to help.
+The O’Dells moved to endow Central’s Global Christianity initiatives, which include the collaboration with Myanmar Institute of Theology, a global immersion experience for students, and ongoing instruction of resettled persons from Myanmar.

 “You can’t help everybody but if you can help a few do what their passion is – what they feel God is calling them to do, we would like to do that,” said Jim about their decision to make a gift to the seminary.
 He continued, “[With the recent sale of Valley Bank and Trust in Brighton, Colorado], we got more than we expected.
 We have more than we need, our kids are doing fine, so we simply would like to share with Central to do some things they need to have done.”